christophervoigt/styleguide/README.md

 * Generate app folder.
 * Use /dist as symlink in /app.
 If not possible, copy /dist into /app.
 * Include fonts and media (images/ videos) if needed.
-* Use environment variables.
-Only minify on production.
 * Generate changelog file
 * Include code copy button and highlightjs into styleguide
 ---